josephdaw/weather-dashboard/README.md

 ## Description
 A weather dashboard that will run in the browser and feature dynamically updated HTML and CSS utilising the OpenWeather One Call API.

+This project is deployed using GitHub pages at https://josephdaw.github.io/weather-dashboard/

 ### User Story
 ```
 AS A traveler